nick8592/Monte-Carlo-Algorithm/README.md

 ## Task
 1. Implement MC-Epsilon Greedy and compare it with MC-Exploring Start.
-2. In this regard, change the example slide 31 so that from s13 a drone can take our robot to s1, and from s9 same drone can take it to s6. (note that you need to add a new action called fly).
+2. In this regard, from s13 a drone can take our robot to s1, and from s9 same drone can take it to s6. (note that you need to add a new action called fly).

 ## Code Explain
-### Implement MC-Epsilon Greedy
+### Implement MC-Epsilon Greedy - Monte_Carlo_Algorithm.py
 The main difference between class “MC_Exploring_Start” and class “MC_Epsilon_Greedy” in my code is function “policy” part.